 The M.Ed. in Reading and Literacy is a 33 semester hour program that leads to entitlement/endorsement as a Reading Specialist.
-Supported by the National Moser Center for Adult Learning, this program is offered in a blended format which is typically completed in 15-17 months.
+Supported by the School of Graduate, Adult and Professional Education, this program is offered in a blended format which is typically completed in 15-17 months.
 Each course has field-based assignments that link theory and practice.
-All courses and experiences are designed to meet the International Reading Association (IRA) standards.
-The program concludes with a semester-long practicum where students demonstrate that they have the knowledge, skills, and dispositions to be effective Reading Specialists.Benedictine University is dedicated to creating effective practitioners who are committed to scholarship, lifelong inquiry, leadership and social responsibility.
+All courses and experiences are designed to meet the International Literacy Association (ILA) standards.
+The program concludes with Practicum I - 5 weeks and Practicum II - 10 weeks where students demonstrate that they have the knowledge, skills, and dispositions to be effective Reading Specialists.Benedictine University is dedicated to creating effective practitioners who are committed to scholarship, lifelong inquiry, leadership and social responsibility.

 These enduring outcomes are developed and nurtured through the curriculum.
 Educators develop scholarship by acquiring a breadth and depth of knowledge in the field.
 As scholars, they develop lifelong inquiry by immersing themselves in a process of ongoing questioning and reflection that results in informed thinking and decision-making.
 They assume leadership roles in a variety of venues where they can effect change and improve practice.
 Their leadership is guided by a sense of social responsibility to create fair and equitable environments that support and enhance learning in order to maximize each individual’s potential.